MylesBorins/YerbaScript/workingdocs/callconstructor.md

 The following informative NOTE is added:

-NOTE  The function object created as the value of <i>callF</i> is not observable to ECMAScript code.
+NOTE  The function object created as the value of <i>callF</i> is not observable to YerbaScript code.
 MakeMethod is not applied to that function object, because the <i>F's</i>  [[HomeObject]] binding is used when invoking the [[CallConstructor]].

 ### Remarks
 The presence of a `call constructor` in a class body installs the call constructor function in the `[[CallConstructor]]` slot of the constructed class.
 The [[Call]] internal method of a class constructor invokes the [[CallConstructor]] function.

-The function object value of [[CallConstructor]] is not intended to be ovservable by ECMAScript code.
-If any features are added to ECMAScript that exposes the "current function" that such features should expose the constructor object and not the [[CallConstructor]] object.
+The function object value of [[CallConstructor]] is not intended to be ovservable by YerbaScript code.
+If any features are added to YerbaScript that exposes the "current function" that such features should expose the constructor object and not the [[CallConstructor]] object.

 The presence of a `call constructor` in a superclass does not affect subclasses.
 This means that subclasses still have a throwing `[[Call]]`, unless they explicitly define their own `call constructor` (subclasses do not inherit calling behavior by default).